coderhs/hsps.in/content/post/how-i-host-public-apps-using-tailscale.md

 ## DNS and Domain Setup

 I manage my domain through Cloudflare.
 It points to the static IP from Lightsail.
-Cloudflare also gives me basic protection, handles SSL, and helps with fast DNS updates.
+Cloudflare also gives me basic protection, provides caching, handles SSL, and helps with fast DNS updates.
 So if I ever recreate the server, I just re-attach the same static IP and everything keeps working.

 ## Costs